By Guest Blogger Jordan Cuffie of Skull Forge Studios

-In this print you can see halfway through, the piece shifted, resulting in an offset.
-Its noticeable enough that I decided that the wall would need some proper battle damage, so I took a pair pliers and started opening up the print around the offset.
+Here we have some failed prints from the Landing Bay set in this print you can see halfway through, the piece shifted, resulting in an offset.
+It's noticeable enough that I decided the wall would need some proper battle damage, so I took a pair of pliers and started opening up the print around the offset.
 The lattice pattern of the infill looks great as torn scrap metal.
 I also added some bits from the Hans speeder model kit and some electrical tubing.

 After I was happy with the battle damage effect I added some small rock debris, sand, and hamster bedding.
 You'd be surprised how good the bedding looks as scrap debris when painted up, and it's very easy to apply, just push the bedding in a nook or cranny, spray some isopropyl alcohol to hold the particles and squirt a mixture of ⅓ water ⅔ PVA glue, till the bedding is soaked.

-With the tower, I decided that I wanted to use a top piece for a different structure and picked up a metal ventilation cover from my local hardware store and thankfully it was a perfect fit!
+With the Desert Tower, I decided that I wanted to use a top piece for a different structure and picked up a metal ventilation cover from my local hardware store and thankfully it was a perfect fit!
 I applied some hot glue to secure the new roof.

 There are many ways to add texture to your 3D prints, and I've found my method works great for making your piece look more like smoothed concrete or metal.

 I like to use thin plywood as a base for all my terrain, cut roughly to fit the terrain, and sanded down for handling.
 The plywood is more sturdy than cardboard or mdf, and though you have to work a little harder to properly sand down the edges, the sawdust is a lot less harmful than the particulants created from sanding down mdf.
 The plywood can be found at most craft stores, I source mind from Joanns.